-- A postcard notification stating financial aid is ready to be accepted will be mailed to accepted students beginning in January or after Helena College receives FAFSA information. - The student should acknowledge acceptance of the financial aid by accepting and submitting award preference on their MyHC account online at www.helenacollege.edu and should return all required paperwork listed on the bottom of the Accept Award Offer tab of the online award. - Financial aid will be disbursed in two installments during the semester.
+- A postcard notification stating financial aid is ready to be accepted will be mailed to accepted students beginning in January or after Helena College receives FAFSA information. - The student should acknowledge acceptance of the financial aid by accepting and submitting offer preference on their MyHC account online at www.HelenaCollege.edu and should promptly return all required documentation requested.
+Student's aid offer will not be finalized until all completed paperwork is submitted and processed. - Financial aid will be disbursed in two installments during the semester.
 The first installment will occur 7-10 business days after the 15th instructional day and will consist of all grants, all scholarships, and 1/2 student loans for the term.
-The second installment will be the remaining 1/2 of the student loans and will be disbursed 7-10 business days after successful midterm grades have posted. - Financial Aid, except for work-study awards, will be credited directly to your student account in Business Services on the aforementioned disbursement dates.
+The second installment will be the remaining 1/2 of the student loans for the term and will be disbursed 7-10 business days after successful midterm grades have posted. - Financial Aid, except for work-study offers, will be credited directly to your student account in Business Services on the aforementioned disbursement dates.